 Sales value proposition or SVP is a tool every salesperson should use to communicate the value of their product or services.
 A good SVP is molded to suit your prospects' needs.

 Most salespeople mistake copying someone else's style with the notion that whatever worked for company A will also work for you since you are in the same niche.
 This isn't true.
+In fact SVP and mirroring is so effective the entire sales enablement industry is built around it: Therefore, always aim at creating your value proposition that suits your prospects, and it must evolve and get better over time.

 Therefore, always aim at creating your value proposition that suits your prospects.
 Your SVP must be: